 Exercise and the brain in health and disease: the added-value of Human Robotics.

-The effectiveness of robotic assistance for neurological rehabilitation and rehabilitation psychology
+RERE investigates the effectiveness of robotic assistance for neurological rehabilitation and the impact on rehabilitation psychology.

 The ERC Starting Grant of prof. Bram Vanderborght